 You might as well charge extra for those stocks since furries can afford it

-Babies user.
+Babies anon.
 You need lots of socks for babies.

 I hear you mate, it is the one reason I wouldn't mind a recession, just to make those bastards at westfield (and the rest) come back to reality.
 Shopping centres (malls) really only work for the multi-centre outlets that can have a store in every centre, and negotiate deals Oz wide (still pricey) but also buy generic stock in volumes and big margins.
 It's why shopping centres are so boring.
 Small retailer just have to find other ways.